drewstephenson/django_learning_log/README.md

 ![Screenshot 2024-05-15 184916](https://github.com/drewstephenson/django_learning_log/assets/116836139/dff60569-fd00-415e-88c6-ae0838b873ef)
 ![Screenshot 2024-05-15 184859](https://github.com/drewstephenson/django_learning_log/assets/116836139/da3236dd-379c-4a1f-8592-f3773b42f86d)

-After creating a topic, you can now create entries to log what you have learned about your topics.
+After creating a topic, you can now create entries to log what you have learned about it.
 When you create an entry, the current date and time will automatically be recorded.
-If you make a mistake, you can edit entries as well.
+If you make a mistake, you can edit your entries as well.
 Any topics and their entries are secure and can only be seen by your account.
+If someone tries to access your topics, they get redirected to a 404 error screen.
 ![Screenshot 2024-05-15 185027](https://github.com/drewstephenson/django_learning_log/assets/116836139/bab4e364-c5dd-4a03-82b3-7684109360da)
 ![Screenshot 2024-05-15 185044](https://github.com/drewstephenson/django_learning_log/assets/116836139/16a670c8-b9e9-4b75-9708-c0ef60eaac7b)